-The subject site is Flood Affected Land.
-A report has been prepared and is submitted with the application addressing these provisions.
+The subject site is not Flood Affected Land.

 7.6 Biodiversity

 - (1) The objective of this clause is to maintain terrestrial, riparian and aquatic biodiversity by: - (a) protecting native fauna and flora, and - (b) protecting the ecological processes necessary for their continued existence, and - (c) encouraging the conservation and recovery of native fauna and flora and their habitats. - (2) This clause applies to land identified as "Biodiversity" on the Biodiversity Map. - (3) Before determining a development application for development on land to which this clause applies, the consent authority must consider: